 More to the point, the limitation on 15 sq metres within 0.5m of the boundary does not apply for buildings made of 'substantially non-inflammable materials'.
 I am going to check, but assume that blockwork would be considered substantially non-inflammable.

-I assume that this is to avoid a major fire risk to fences and neighbouring
+I assume that this is to avoid a major fire risk to fences and neighbouring buildings.

 One attraction of blocks is the low ongoing maintenance.
 Timber is attractive but does need regular treatment to avoid rot.

 It may also be easier to hang shelves, benches etc. from a block wall.

 This is now making me wonder if I will need pillars to strengthen the wall - or if a 5m run of single block will be O.K.

 Nothing is easy ;-)